Juneo-io/juneogo/vms/platformvm/docs/block_formation_logic.md

 - _Standard Blocks_ may contain multiple transactions of the following types:
   - CreateChainTx
-  - CreateSupernetTx
+  - CreateSubnetTx
   - ImportTx
   - ExportTx
   - AddValidatorTx
   - AddDelegatorTx
-  - AddSupernetValidatorTx
+  - AddSubnetValidatorTx
-  - RemoveSupernetValidatorTx
+  - RemoveSubnetValidatorTx
-  - TransformSupernetTx
+  - TransformSubnetTx
   - AddPermissionlessValidatorTx
   - AddPermissionlessDelegatorTx
 - _Proposal Blocks_ may contain a single transaction of the following types: